 Environmental Engineering from the University of Queensland.

-Dr. Joachim Walther is an Associate Professor of engineering education research at the University of Georgia and the Founding Director of the Engineering Education Transformations Institute (EETI) in the College of Engineering.
+Dr. Joachim Walther is a Professor of engineering education research at the University of Georgia and the Founding Director of the Engineering Education Transformations Institute (EETI) in the College of Engineering.
 The Engineering Education Transformations Institute at UGA is an innovative approach that fuses high quality engineering education research with systematic educational innovation to transform the educational practices and cultures of engineering.
 Dr. Walther’s research group, the Collaborative Lounge for Understanding Society and Technology through Educational Research (CLUSTER), is a dynamic interdisciplinary team that brings together professors, graduate, and undergraduate students from engineering, art, educational psychology, and social work in the context of fundamental educational research.
 Dr. Walther’s research program spans interpretive research methodologies in engineering education, the professional formation of engineers, the role of empathy and reflection in engineering learning, and student development in interdisciplinary and interprofessional spaces.

 Benjamin Okai is an Adjunct instructor and a Postdoctoral Research Associate at Harding University.
 My background is in Counselor education and Supervision and a licensed professional counselor and a supervisor in the stake of Arkansas.
 My clinical experience dates back to 2008.
 I have a strong passion for scholarship and research simply because through these academic professional endeavors relationships are built, knowledge base is broadened, the quality of life is improved, and the world becomes a better place for humankind.